urdms104/2020-spring-dms104/README.md

 ## What's Coming Up Soon

-- Thursday, March 26: Team/Professor Modeling Reviews
+- Tuesday, March 31: new **Lecture Video: Requirements and Context Scenarios**
-  - Each team needs to coordinate time with the professor to review their existing research and plans to model their data
+  - There will be a link to the new video here, and an announcement in Slack when it's ready
-  - The professor will contact each Team Lead to set it up
+  - NOTE: viewing the video is required (counts toward your grade)

 ## Ongoing